 The Committee selected and engaged Semler Brossy as its independent compensation consultant to assist it on a range of executive compensation matters, including the overall design of our executive compensation program, selection of peer group companies, provision of competitive market data and other matters related to our named executive officer compensation program.
+During fiscal 2014, Semler Brossy was present at all Committee meetings and provided consultation on executive officer compensation matters.

 The Committee recognizes that it is important to receive objective advice from its outside advisor.
 Therefore, Semler Brossy reports directly to the Committee, and the Committee, pursuant to its charter, maintains sole responsibility for retaining or terminating the compensation consultant.
-Semler Brossy did not provide any other services to MSCI during fiscal 2013.
+Semler Brossy did not provide any other services to MSCI during fiscal 2014.
 Consistent with SEC and NYSE rules regarding the independence of advisors retained by compensation committees, we reviewed Semler Brossy's relationship with the Committee and additional independence factors and did not identify any conflicts of interest or other factors that compromise the independence of that relationship.